Want to join our amazing team? We are currently hiring! Click here to view current openings!

 vibhor garg Co-Executive Director – Toronto – email@example.com

 Hello!
 Ainee!
 Bonjour!
 I am very happy to be working with Canadian Roots Exchange.
-Since arriving in September 2012, I have met so many talented and inspiring youth from across the country and I am excited by the new youth that continue to join CRE’s growing network.
-Growing up in Sudbury, I have had a chance to live in a few different parts of Canada and the world.
-Prior to joining Canadian Roots, I gained valuable experiences managing youth exchange programs in both Canada and internationally with both the YMCA and Canada World Youth.
+Since arriving in September 2012, I have met many talented and inspiring youth from across the country and I am excited by the new youth that continue to join CRE’s growing network.
+I grew up in Sudbury and I have had a chance to live in a few different parts of Canada and the world.
+Prior to joining CRE, I gained valuable experiences managing youth exchange programs in both Canada and internationally with both the YMCA and Canada World Youth.
 I’m fully committed to ensuring that CRE programming is accessible and ensuring that we ensure there is strong participation of youth from historically under-represented communities.
 I believe that youth programs should reflect the diverse face of Canada including strong representation from First Nations, Inuit and Métis communities.
-When i’m not working, I enjoy exercising, travelling, eating out and checking out random events in the community.
+When I’m not working, I enjoy exercising, travelling, eating out and checking out random events in the community.
 I enjoy being part of a team that helps to foster better relationships between Indigenous and non-Indigenous communities on Turtle Island.